dabernathy89/vue-query-builder/docs/configuration.md

 ### initialQuery <Badge text="optional" type="warn" vertical="middle" /> <Badge text="Type: Object" vertical="middle" />

 If you want the component to have some initial state, you can pass it in here.
-This should match the format provided by the `@queryUpdated` event.
+This should match the format provided by the `@query-updated` event.
 Example:

 ```json
 {